ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

   const client = create() // the default API address http://localhost:5001
   ```

 This imports the client library and uses the `create()` function to connect to an IPFS API server.

 To connect to the API, run the application:

 :::

-::: tab ipfs-client
+::: tab ipfs-client id="connect-ipfs-client"

 If you have not already installed the client library, add the `ipfs-http-client` module to your project: